GEANT/CAT/tutorials/UserAPI.md

       <emphasis>geo</emphasis> can be either a {"lon", "lat"} touple or an array of such tupples.

 * listIdentityProviders
-  - mandatory arguments
+  - mandatory arguments:
-    federation - the identifier of a country to be listed.
+    + federation - the identifier of a country to be listed.
-  - optional arguments
+  - optional arguments:
-    lang
+    + lang
-  - data
+  - data:
-    Array of tuples: {"idp", "display"}.
+    + Array of tuples: {"idp", "display"}.

 * listProfiles
-    - mandatory arguments
+    - mandatory arguments:
-      idp - the identifier of an IdP
+      + idp - the identifier of an IdP
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-      sort - if equal to 1 sort profiles by name (case-ignore)
+      + sort - if equal to 1 sort profiles by name (case-ignore)
-    - data
+    - data:
-      Array of tuples: {"profile", "display", "idp_name", "logo"}.
+      + Array of tuples: {"profile", "display", "idp_name", "logo"}.
       <emphasis>logo</emphasis> can be <emphasis>0</emphasis> or <emphasis>1</emphasis> and
       shows if logo is available.

 * profileAttributes

-    - mandatory arguments
+    - mandatory arguments:
-      profile - the identifier of the profile to be shown
+      + profile - the identifier of the profile to be shown
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-    - data
+    - data:
-      Array of tuples: {"local_email","local_phone","local_url","description","devices"}.
+      + Array of tuples: {"local_email","local_phone","local_url","description","devices"}.
       All <emphasis>local_</emphasis> entries  and <emphasis>description</emphasis> are optional.
       <emphasis>devices</emphasis> is an array of touples {"id","display","status","redirect",
       "eap_customtext","device_customtext"}.
 * listDevices
-    - mandatory arguments
+    - mandatory arguments:
-      profile - the identifier of the profile for which the devices will be listed
+      + profile - the identifier of the profile for which the devices will be listed
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-    - data
+    - data:
-    array of touples {"device","display","status","redirect", "eap_customtext","device_customtext"}.
+      + array of touples {"device","display","status","redirect", "eap_customtext","device_customtext"}.
 * generateInstaller
-    - mandatory arguments
+    - mandatory arguments:
-      device - identifier of the device; profile - identifier of the profile
+      + device - identifier of the device; profile - identifier of the profile
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-    - data
+    - data:
-      array of touples {"profile","device","link", "mime"}.
+      + array of touples {"profile","device","link", "mime"}.
 * downloadInstaller
-    - mandatory arguments
+    - mandatory arguments:
-      device - identifier of the device; profile - identifier of the profile
+      + device - identifier of the device; profile - identifier of the profile
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-      generatedfor - either 'user' or 'admin' - defaults to user
+      + generatedfor - either 'user' or 'admin' - defaults to user
-    - data
+    - data:
-      installer file
+      + installer file
 * sendLogo
-    - mandatory arguments
+    - mandatory arguments:
-      idp - the identifier of the identity provider
+      + idp - the identifier of the identity provider
-    - optional arguments
+    - optional arguments:
-      lang
+      + lang
-    - data
+    - data:
-      logo image
+      + logo image